-ELECTION OF CLASS II DIRECTORS
+ELECTION OF CLASS I DIRECTORS

 Our Bylaws currently provide that our Board will consist of not less than six or more than 10 directors.
-Our Board has adopted resolutions providing for up to nine directors.
+Our Board has adopted resolutions providing for up to 10 directors.
 The directors are divided into three classes-Class I, Class II, and Class III.
-Each class of directors serves for three years on a staggered term basis, and the term of our Class II directors will expire at the Annual Meeting.
-Accordingly, the Board has nominated Clarissa Desjardins, Ph.D., David W.J.
-McGirr and Elizabeth McKee Anderson for election as Class II directors.
+Each class of directors serves for three years on a staggered term basis, and the term of our Class I directors will expire at the Annual Meeting.
+Accordingly, the Board has nominated Alfred F. Altomari and William H. Lewis for election as Class I directors.
+Steinar J. Engelsen, who is currently serving as a Class I director, has notified the Board that he will not stand for re-election at the Annual Meeting.
+The Board thanks Dr. Engelsen for his years of dedicated service to the Company.

 Each of the nominees was recommended for election by the Nominations and Governance Committee, and such recommendation was approved by the Board.
-If elected, the term of office for these nominees will expire at our 2023 Annual Meeting of Shareholders.
+If elected, the term of office for these nominees will expire at our 2025 Annual Meeting of Shareholders.
 If one of these bona fide nominees set forth in this Proxy Statement is unable to serve or for good cause will not serve, proxy holders may vote for another nominee proposed by the Board or, as an alternative, the Board may reduce the number of directors to be elected at the Annual Meeting.
-The information below describes the primary experience, qualifications and skills of Dr. Desjardins, Mr. McGirr and Ms. Anderson.
+The information below describes the primary experience, qualifications and skills of Mr. Altomari and Mr. Lewis.